 2018: Cher announced she will be releasing Dancing Queen, a brand new album consisting purely of ABBA hits which will be available Friday 28 September, 2018.

-At seventy-two years old, Cher is at the top of her career with a new film, world tour, a highly anticipated album and Kennedy Center Honors which she will receive at the December 2nd ceremony.
-To compliment her immense talents and uniqueness, Cher’s realness and ability to make fun on herself, has made her globally popular.
-Regardless of sexual orientation, gender identity, age, nationality or anything else, Cher is the single most universally loved icon of all time.
+To compliment her immense talents and uniqueness, Cher’s realness and ability to not take herself too seriously, has made her globally popular.
+Regardless of sexual orientation, gender identity, age, nationality or anything else, Cher is the single most universally loved gay icon of all time.

 As Cher would say, “Follow this you bitches.”